-(a) where the Company has paid (in whole or in part) any moneys in respect of the investigation development and utilisation of that water source the State shall required as a condition of the grant that where the third part is or will be a substantial drawer of water from that water source within 5 years of the commencement date the third part (but not the State) shall reimburse to the Company prior to the third party exercising its rights to draw water, such proportion of those moneys as the Minister determines is fair and reasonable; and
+(a) where the Company has paid (in whole or in part) any moneys in respect of the investigation development and utilisation of that water source the State shall require as a condition of the grant that where the third party is or will be a substantial drawer of water from that water source within 5 years of the commencement date the third party (but not the State) shall reimburse to the Company prior to the third party exercising its rights to draw water, such proportion of those moneys as the Minister determines is fair and reasonable; and

 (b) where the Company draws water from that water source the State shall ensure that it is a condition of the grant to third parties that in the event that the capacity of that water source is reduced, such reduction shall be first applied to the third parties and thereafter if further reduction is necessary the State’s and the Company’s requirements shall be reduced in such proportion as may be agreed.

+Payment for water 2

 (11) The Company shall pay to the State for water supplied by the State pursuant to subclauses (5) and (8) a fair price to be agreed between the parties hereto having regard to the actual cost to the State of establishing operating and maintaining the supply and provision for replacement of the water supply facilities.

+Design of plant 2

 (12) The Company shall to the extent that it is practical and economical design construct and operate all plant required under this Clause so as to ensure the most efficient use of the available water resources including if required by the Minister the use of brackish or saline water.

+State to restrict adverse grants 2

 (13) The State shall ensure that no rights to mine minerals or other substances are granted over the area of any water source from which the Company is drawing water or from time to time has the right to draw water hereunder unless the Minister reasonably determines that such grant is not likely to unduly prejudice or to interfere with the operations of the Company hereunder and is not likely to render the water source incapable of supplying the mining water requirements on a continuous basis.

+Charges for supply of water to third parties 2

 (14) The Company may supply water to third parties including the State at a charge to be approved by the Minister after consultation with the Company.
 The Company shall have all the powers and authorities with respect to such water as are determined by the Minister which may include all or any of the powers of a water board under the Water Boards Act 1904 and, with the consent of the Minister for Local Government, a local authority.

+Rights in Water and Irrigation Act 2

 (15) Any reference in the foregoing provisions of this Clause to a licence is a reference to a licence under the Rights in Water and Irrigation Act 1914 and the provisions of that Act relating to water rights and licences shall except where inconsistent with the provisions of this Agreement apply to any water source developed for the Company’s purposes under this Agreement.

-Water — existing towns
+Water — existing towns 2